derekelkins/ipgcc/README.md

 The good-ish news is that a recursive descent parser has a close and straightforward relationship to the grammar, so debugging the generated code with JavaScript debugging tools is a completely reasonable thing to do.

+### Static Types

+Adding types and type checking would be nice both to catch more errors in the grammar and to ease export to statically typed languages.

 ### More Back-ends